 - 8Click the “Actions” button and then the “Share” button.
 Send your image as a jpg file and either airdrop it to your computer or email it to yourself, whichever works for you.

-- 9Print the stencil and run it through the thermal heater with the thermal paper (Thermal Printing section).
+- 9Print the stencil and run it through the thermal heater with the thermal transfer paper (see Printing section)

 - 10Cut out your stencil.
 It is now ready to be laid on the skin!